Older Than Bones

-An eon of near-misses, of the electromagnetic fury of countless stars endured, had ended on a world with a rocky mantle wrapped around a hot, slow-rotating iron core.
+An eon of near-misses, of the electromagnetic fury of countless stars endured, ended on a world with a rocky mantle wrapped around a hot, slow-rotating iron core.

 The third-fourth dimensional matter-state of the probe, propelled by its mass driver, was immense.
-It displaced the granite, at least half a billion years old, of the plantary crust below within hundreds of seconds of impact.
+It displaced the granite, at least half a billion years old, of the planetary crust below within hundreds of seconds of impact.

 Mission protocol ensured that the probe was scattered through primed ejecta.

 Some pieces went suborbital, ballistic ejecta thrown to other parts of the world.

 One module was captive inside the center of a ball of blazing hot molten crust thrown up several kilometers.
 A blob of liquified planet, hurled up by the collision, fell back to the epicenter of the impact zone.
 Weighed down by its true mass, it sank for dozens of kilometers through liquified crust.

 Drowsy from the heat of the impact, its quantum level infrastructure mustered a brief assessment.
 It would draw from the ambient warmth of native radioactive decay in the crust and mantle, and flows of thermic radiance from the core.

 The protocol was survival, assessment, and restart.